adamcrume/robust-binary-search/README.md

 ## Performance

-This code is optimized to minimize the number of tests executed (i.e. number of iterations) and not necessrily the CPU time of the search algorithm itself, so this will be slower than a plain binary search if the test is deterministic.
+This code is optimized to minimize the number of tests executed (i.e. number of iterations) and not necessarily the CPU time of the search algorithm itself, so this will be slower than a plain binary search if the test is deterministic.

 The linear algorithm (`Searcher` and `AutoSearcher`) takes approximately `O(log N)` time per